kangabru/kangabru.github.io/_posts/2013-08-01-galactic-reign.md

     <source src="/images/galactic_reign_game.mp4" type="video/mp4">
     </video>
     <br>
-    <span>The aim of the game is survival.
+    <span>(Video) The aim of the game is survival.
 Destroy the rain of asteroids that come your way with various weapons.</span>
     <br>
     <br>
 </div>